 Born in Saint Clair Pennsylvania, Andrew Wapinski is a visual artist whose current practice is rooted in the memories of interacting with the environment of the historic coal mining town in which he grew up.
 His work places great importance on the physicality of material and its relationship to artistic process.
 Melting blocks of pigmented ice, hand ground anthracite coal and the collection of dust from his reductive painting processes lay the foundation for Wapinski to investigate interwoven themes of liminal space, reclamation and material significance as they relate to shifting environments and sense of place.

 Wapinski received his BFA in Painting from Kutztown University in Pennsylvania and an MFA in Painting from The University of Delaware.
 Andrew Wapinski lives and works in Philadelphia, PA.

-Wapinski earned a B.F.A. in painting from Kutztown University (Pennsylvania) and an M.F.A. in painting from the University of Delaware.
-His work has been reviewed in publications such as The Washington Post, New American Paintings, and Artlineand has been exhibited recently at Elmhurst Art Museum (Illinois), as well as galleries in New York, Washington, D.C., and Cincinnati.
-The paintings are included in significant private and corporate collections throughout the United States.
+Wapinski earned a B.F.A. degree in painting from Kutztown University and an M.F.A., also in painting, from the University of Delaware.
+His work has been reviewed in publications such as The Washington Post, New American Paintings, and Artline; exhibited in museums and galleries throughout the United States; and included in significant private and corporate collections, including Bloomingdales and Capital One.

 - Richard Speer